 Box 11 shows the amount of distributions from a nonqualified plan or a nongovernmental §457(b) plan.
 These distributions should also be reported in box 1.
 Distributions from governmental §457(b) plans are not reported in this box.

 Box 11 should also not be used when payments are made from a nonqualified plan and deferrals are included in box 3, up to the wage limit, and box 5.
-Employers should use Form SSA-131, Employer Report of Special Wage Payments.
-Generally the employer should report the amount from box 1 of Form W-2, plus any amounts deferred during 2009, less any payments from the nonqualified plan.
+Employers should use Form SSA-131, Employer Report of Special Wage Payments, but only if the employee was age 62 or older by the end of 2010.
+Generally the employer should report the amount from box 1 of Form W-2, plus any amounts deferred during 2010, less any payments from the nonqualified plan.

 [table id=13 /]

-Assume Cameron retired during 2009.
-He earned $50,000 in wages, but deferred $35,000 of that amount in a nonqualified deferred compensation plan.
-Since he retired, he also received $75,000 in payments from the plan.
-Since there are both distributions and deferrals in 2009, no amount is reported in box 11.
+Assume Jessica retired during 2010.
+She earned $50,000 in wages, but deferred $35,000 of that amount in a nonqualified deferred compensation plan.
+Since she retired, she also received $75,000 in payments from the plan.
+Since there are both distributions and deferrals in 2010, no amount is reported in box 11.
 Box 11 should also not be used to report special wage payments earned in a prior year such as accrued sick pay or vacation pay.
 These amounts should be reported on Form SSA-131, however, so that the Social Security Administration may accurately calculate the recipient’s social security benefits.